 I went into HBP determined to watch for anything that might shed some light on this issue.
 And to do the same afterwards in Book 7, if it didn’t show up in Book 6.
 Nothing ever came up in either book that would clarify it.

 But the explanation (or lack of it) that Rowling finally gave us raises far more questions than it answers.
-I’m not sure that I can believe her explanation.
+So I’m not sure that I can believe her explanation.
 It just doesn’t make sense.
 And it contradicts everything she’s told us about Apparition and Hogwarts over the entire series.

 Or at least he was not talking whenever anyone in any kind of position of authority at Hogwarts was asking him questions.
 Or, perhaps he was just not talking to anyone who might have let the story out where it could get back to Harry.
+We are rather limited here by the Harry filter.

 But, evidently, as soon as everyone’s backs were turned, and Montegue was safely on the London-bound Hogwarts Express he couldn’t wait to share the whole story with a group of his fellow Slytherins.